 Too many screens have timed out: Poonam Saxena on cinema halls

-What I miss most about the grand old theatres we’ve lost, Saxena says, are the large crowds (they could seat hundreds), rock-bottom prices, and their promise of dreams and fantasy escapes for all.
+What I miss most about the grand old theatres, Saxena says, are the large crowds, low prices, and their promise of dreams and fantasy escapes for all.

 As audiences trickle back into cinema halls, I’ve been thinking of how different the movie-going experience used to be.
 My single most precious theatre memory is of watching Lagaan in a grand single-screen cinema, the then-jam-packed Shiela near the New Delhi railway station, in 2001.
 Multiplexes were less than five years old in India.
 We still used terms like matinee.
 There were no online bookings.
 Tickets cost a few rupees.

 At the climax of Lagaan — the cricket match between Bhuvan’s ragtag team and the arrogant British side — the tension reached boiling point.
 The fate of the village hung on the last few deliveries.
 The hall erupted as the last ball was played and I found myself on my feet, along with the rest of the audience of 1,000 people, shouting, “Come on!
 Come on!”
 It was electric, it was exhilarating.
 It was like being in a frenzied stadium.